ARUNKUMAR069/50-JavaScript-Questions/Questions.md

 # Question Number 23 : Create a string and iterate through each character of the string using for of loop.
 # Question Number 24 : Write a for loop that skips even numbers from 1 to 20.
 Print the odd numbers only.
 # Question Number 25 : Use a do...while loop to console.log the numbers from 5 to 1
+# Question Number 26 : Creaate a for loop to calculate the factorial of a number.
+For example, the factorial of 5 is 5*4*3*2*1 = 120.
+Print the factorial of 5 on the console.